-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications to support comprehensive services to victims of all forms of human trafficking throughout the United States.
-This program furthers the Department's mission by enhancing the social service field's response to victims of human trafficking.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications for OVC Fiscal Year (FY) 2017 Vision 21: Building State Technology Capacity-Victim Compensation.
+This program furthers the Department's mission by awarding funds to Victims of Crime Act (VOCA) Formula State Compensation Administrating Agencies to enhance states' access to technology for the purpose of improving data collection efforts in order to meet OVC's new reporting requirements.